MajeedKazemi/code-struct/DOC.md

 __7.__ `removeEmptyChildren(): void`
 ###### Summary:
 Remove all menus that are either completely empty or have options that don't perform any valid action.
-This is for cases such as the one below
+This is for cases such as the one below:
 ```
 option1 --> option3 --> Empty Menu
 option2     option4
 ```
-Will become
+Will become:
 ```
 option1 --> option4
 option2